Source: Library book sale.

-Hangman's Curse is a fast-paced and exciting young adult mystery.
-It's also a fast read.
-The twins were clever and engaging characters who were willing to stand up for what's right, even if it hurt.
-The suspense was created by the physical danger to the students from bullying and from the mysterious "hangman's curse."
-The sleuthing and ending was more TV-style than realistic, but it was good fun.
+The novel was fast-paced and a fast read.
+The twins were clever and engaging characters who were willing to stand up for what's right and to protect others.
+The suspense was created by the increasing physical danger to everybody and from trying to discover why this academy was created and by whom.

 If you've read this book, what do you think about it?
 I'd be honored if you wrote your own opinion of the book in the comments.

 His mind told him, insisted, that he was running, putting one tattered, bleeding foot in front of the other--even though the ground did not move under his feet, turned when he did not, or inclined steeply upward though he saw no slope before him.
 He closed his eyes, but he could still see.
 He screamed, but he heard nothing.
 The pathway became a precipice and he tumbled headlong, falling through space.
 He was under water.
 He tried to swim; suddenly his groping arms were pulling him forward through hot, dry sand.
 The sky above was red like a sunset, the earth below as eye-buzzing purple--then green, then grey, then red as the sky turned green.

 Where he was, or why, or when, or who, or how, he could not know, could never know.

 There were no days, no hours, no moments, no way of knowing, no chance for knowing how long he'd been here.

 He was once a fifteen-year-old boy, cocky and wayward.
 He once had a brother, a sister, a father and mother.
 He had a name, a house, a school, and a life--and he thought he knew something.
 Maybe he thought he knew it all.